Mustafa T. Kasubhai: Early life and career

 Kasubhai was born in the Los Angeles suburb of Reseda in the San Fernando Valley in 1970, and grew up in the Los Angeles suburb of Canoga Park.
 His parents were Gujarati Dawoodi Bohra Indian immigrants, having moved to the United States from Mumbai in the 1960s.

 Kasubhai graduated from the University of California, Berkeley in 1992 with a degree in business administration.
 He completed his Juris Doctor degree at the University of Oregon School of Law in 1996.

 Kasubhai began his private legal career in a small civil plaintiff's firm until he opened his own practice, the Law Offices of Mustafa T. Kasubhai.
 He worked primarily between Klamath Falls and Eugene, Oregon, representing workers and unions in workers compensation cases and plaintiffs in civil cases primarily involving torts and work-related injuries.

 In 2003, Oregon Governor Ted Kulongoski nominated Kasubhai to serve on the Oregon Workers' Compensation Board as one of its labor members in Salem, Oregon.
-He remained there until joining the state bench 2007.
+He remained there until joining the state bench in 2007.